klustic/sc19-lab-docs/Lab3.md

 The `data` element contains a list of all the tasks we exported, in a pickle-serialized format.
 Easy enough!

 Before we craft our payload, let's revisit how the pickle-deserialization vulnerability works.
-When an object is being pickled, if Python doesn't know how to pickle it (i.e. it is not a type from the standard library), the Pickle library looks for a class method called `__reduce__` that describes how to pickle the object.
-The function returns a tuple, which among other things, contains a function that serves as an entrypoint when the object is being unpickled.
+When an object is being pickled, the pickling routine calls a class method `__reduce__` that returns a function (and its arguments) to be used as an entrypoint when the object is being unpickled (or, "deserialized").

-You can read more [here](https://docs.python.org/2/library/pickle.html?highlight=__reduce__#object.__reduce__), but the gist is that we can craft a Python class that implements `__reduce__` in a way that will cause the interpreter on the serverless application to spit out a message.
-Let's try an initial payload:
+With this background, we can craft a Python class that implements `__reduce__` such that the interpreter executes arbitrary code when it deserializes our Pickle object.
+Let's try a simple payload:

 ```
 import cPickle